Grades of Stainless Steel used for Instruments & Valves

 This group contains a minimum of 17% Chrome and Carbon in the range 0.08 - 0.2%.
 The increase in Chromium gives increased corrosion resistance at high temperatures.
 However it can not be heat treated therefore its applications are limited.
 These steels are magnetic.

-A 17% Chrome, low alloy Ferritic steel.
-It has good corrosion resistant properties up to about 800°C. Usually on used in strip and sheet form due to its poor machinability.
+Type 430ss is a 17% Chrome, low alloy Ferritic steel.
+It has good corrosion resistant properties up to about 800°C. Usually used in strip and sheet form due to its poor machinability.